imivi/usda-database-api/README.md

     └── nutrient.csv
 ```

 Run `docker compose up`.
-This will run a Redis server; then the API will initialize and seed the SQLite database by reading from the datasets; finally the API will serve the food nutrient data via the HTTP endpoints listed below.
+This will run a Redis server; run a [Typesense](https://typesense.org/) server for fuzzy text search; then the API will initialize and seed the SQLite database by reading from the datasets; finally the API will serve the food nutrient data via the HTTP endpoints listed below.

 ## Configuration